The meaning of "acculturation" is the process of social, psychological, and cultural change that stems from blending between cultures.

-A spa city near Los Angeles, Lake Elsinore has several hot spring facilities mainly maintained by Korean community.
+A spa town close to Los Angeles, Lake Elsinore has several hot spring facilities mainly maintained by Korean community.

 I believe this place has a major role in acculturation among American people.